 In flipped videos, teachers can ask students to think about a question for discussion when they come to class in person or via Zoom.
 They can also embed questions and quizzes to ensure that students are mastering the material.
 Video analytics of the flipped classes can also alert teachers to what materials the students are viewing, where they are stalling, and whether or not they are preparing for the synchronous sessions.

-HyFlex means that each class is offered in three modalities: in-person, online synchronously, and online asynchronously.
+HyFlex teaching means that each class is offered in three modalities: in-person, online synchronously, and online asynchronously.
 This model gives teachers flexibility to seamlessly shift their classes to 100% online if needed, such as during public health crises, natural disasters, and periods of political and civic unrest.

-The HyFlex approach also supports a diverse student community and enables a more inclusive learning environment.
+The HyFlex approach also supports a diverse student community and enables a more accessible and inclusive learning environment.
 For example, students juggling work and family commitments can participate and learn in the way that best meets their needs.

 While HyFlex learning has many advantages, even the strongest advocates of the model agree that, without proper planning, it can be difficult to do well.
 It is challenging to engage students both in person and online, while also creating rich asynchronous learning experiences.
 Moreover, HyFlex requires upfront investment to acquire the necessary technology and to learn how to use it effectively.